kongdd/Split-Line-Sublime-Plugin/README.md

 Using `ctrl+shift+\` (``ctrl+shift+` `` for OSX) or the context menu option split a single-line array into multiple lines.
 Developed for `Python` but can be used with any comma-seperated array.

+Turn recursive splitting on/off through the sublime-settings file for the plugin.

 ##Examples##

 ```python